Trees in graphs of large linear cliquewidth: The Dichotomy Lemma in the non-local case

-\end{claim} \begin{proof} By Claim~\ref{claim:consistent-inside-entanglement-component}, we know that in the entanglement graph, $A \hgraph B$ cannot be in the same connected component as $C \hgraph D$.
+By Claim~\ref{claim:consistent-inside-entanglement-component}, we know that in the entanglement graph, $A \hgraph B$ cannot be in the same connected component as $C \hgraph D$.
 In particular, we know that there are no other entanglements except the assumed ones $A \hgraph B$ and $C \hgraph D$.
-The proof is similar to Claim~\ref{claim:polarisation-obstructions-one}.
-We only prove the existence of the path $P_1$ from condition (*), with the case of $P_2$ being treated in the same way.
-Using the same kind of argument as in that claim, we show that if the path $P_1$ from condition (*) exists for some context and some recolouring, then it also exists for every context and every recolouring.
-Therefore, it remains to show that this path exists for some context and recolouring.
+Similarly as in Claim~\ref{claim:polarisation-obstructions-one}, we will first prove existence of $P_1$ and $P_2$-witnesses relative to one context and one recolouring, and then extend this to all contexts and all recolourings, thanks to an easy argument relying on idempotence.

+By assumption~\ref{abcd:inconsistent} of the claim, the class witnesses both kinds of orientations, i.e.~both of these pictures can be obtained for different choices of $(X,e),(X',e')$ (i.e.~these are induced subgraphs of the term induced by any bicontext $X,X' \subset Y$): \numpic{92}{pic:both-kinds-of-orientations} Note that there are no edges between ports with fixpoint colours in $A$ or $B$ and those with fixpoint colours in $C$ or $D$; this is because there are no entanglements between $A,B$ and $C,D$, and the decomposition is normalised.

-By assumption~\ref{abcd:inconsistent} of the claim, the class witnesses both kinds of orientations: \numpic{92}{pic:both-kinds-of-orientations} We will use the left orientation to get the path $P_1$.
-(The right one is used in a similar argument for $P_2$.)
-The left orientation must arise for some disjoint nodes and recolourings, say $(X_1,e_1)$ and $(X_2,e_2)$.
-We will show that the path $P_1$ from condition (*) exists in the context $X_2 \subset \rootnode$, under the recolouring $e_2$.
-By assumption~\ref{abcd:connected} of the claim, we know that some node has a path from $B$ to $C$ that uses only local colours apart from its source and target.
-Since $e_1$ is a recolouring that appears in the class, then there is such a path where the source has colour $e_1(B)$ and the target has colour $e_1(C)$.
-As usual, by uniformity, the existence of such a path does not depend on the choice of node.
-In particular, the node $X_1$ has such a path.
-This path can be used to witness the path $P_1$ in the context $X_2 \subset \rootnode$. \end{proof} As previously, we will use the patterns from the above claim to apply the Covering Lemma.
-The corresponding obstruction identified in the following claim.
+Let $(X,e),(X',e')$ be disjoint nodes and recolourings arising in the class, which yield the orientation on the left.
+Let us find a $P_1$-witness in the context $X' \subset \rootnode$, with recolouring $e'$.
+By assumption~\ref{abcd:connected} of the claim, we know that every node has a local path from $B$ to $C$.
+Since $e$ is a recolouring that appears in the class, then there is such a path where the source has colour $e(B)$ and the target has colour $e(C)$.
+As usual, by uniformity, the existence of such a path, even with fixed colours for the source and target, does not depend on the choice of node.
+In particular, the node $X$ has such a path.
+Clearly the endpoints of the path are connected to ports $X'.\{a,b,c,d\}$ as specified by the statement of the claim.
+Moreover, the inner points cannot be connected to ports with fixpoint colours (such as $a,b,c$ or $d$), otherwise we would have non-local edges incident to local vertices.